EdoardoChidichimo/HyperIT/hyperit/paper/paper.md

 # Functionality

 `HyperIT`, then, addresses these approaches and offers a user-friendly, class-based toolbox where users can create a `HyperIT` object passing two multivariate sets of continuous time-series signals (dimensions including epochality and multiple channels).
 As mentioned, users can choose to bandpass filter their signals at specified frequency bands as well as specify the scale of organisation by setting the "regions of interest" property; namely, specifying whether (and which) channels are computed pairwise or as clusters with one another for all measures, making micro-, meso-, and macro-scale analysis readily available.
 From here, users can call mutual information, transfer entropy, and integrated information decomposition functions specifying estimation type and estimation-specific parameters (outlined in documentation).
 Estimators include (a) histogram/binning, (b) box kernel, (c) Gaussian, (d) k-nearest neighbour, and (e) symbolic approaches.
 Users may also choose to conduct statistical significance testing via permutation testing for each calculation and optionally visualise the measure matrices.
 Importantly, the toolbox relies upon the Java Information Dynamics Toolkit for computing mutual information and transfer entropy with various estimators [@lizier_jidt_2014], although `HyperIT` makes this Java-oriented toolbox accessible and compatible for Python coders who may in turn enjoy a diverse ecosystem of other scientific libraries, most notably MNE and HyPyP [@ayrolles_hypyp_2021].
-Users will need to store the `infodynamics.jar` file locally in their working directory as well as ensuring the `jpype` dependency is installed.
-Finally, `HyperIT` employs the `phyid` package to compute integrated information atoms [@luppi_synergistic_2022; @mediano_towards_2021].
-Thus, `HyperIT` offers a distinct interoperability and compatibility with other Python libraries whilst providing unique features of handling hyperscanning data, and versatility with epochality, frequency resolutions, and spatial scales of organisation.
+Moreover, `HyperIT` offers its own histogram and symbolic mutual information estimators that are unavailable in JIDT.
+Users will need to download and store the `infodynamics.jar` file locally as well as ensuring the `jpype` dependency is installed.
+Finally, `HyperIT` uniquely intgrates the `phyid` package to compute integrated information atoms [@luppi_synergistic_2022; @mediano_towards_2021] and offer users to compare between standard measures and the more precise informational decomposition of their data.
+Thus, `HyperIT` offers a distinct interoperability and compatibility with other Python libraries whilst providing unique features of handling hyperscanning data and information dynamics, and versatility with epochality, frequency resolutions, and spatial scales of organisation.

 In all, social neuroscience researchers working with continuous time-series signals (including fMRI, EEG, MEG, and fNIRS), particularly in the context of hyperscanning, will be, for the first time, able to comfortably compute common and powerful information-theoretic measures using our `HyperIT` toolbox.